kbailey117/S3-Image-Resizing-using-Lambda/README.md

-# Automatic Image Resizing and Transfer Using AWS S3 & Lambda
+# Serverless Image Resizing and Transfer Using AWS S3 & Lambda
 ## Project Description:
-This project focuses on building an automated system for image processing and management within the AWS ecosystem.
-The goal is to streamline the handling of images by automatically resizing them and transferring them to a designated storage location while keeping stakeholders informed through notifications.
+This project focuses on building a serverless automated system for image processing and management within the AWS environment.
+The goal is to streamline the handling of images by automatically resizing them and transferring them to a designated storage location while staying informed through notifications.
 Key AWS services, such as Lambda, S3, and SNS, are used to orchestrate this workflow.

 ## Key Features:
 1. Image processing automation: Automatically resize and optimize images upon upload.